 A bland diet for dogs with upset stomach consists of low-fat foods.
 Usually, that means including one protein source that is low in fat, like chicken breast or ground turkey, mixed with rice.
 You can also make scrambled eggs since they are a good protein source.
 Below are some tips on exactly what to feed dog with upset stomach using a bland diet.
-For more ideas, check you a veterinarian-approved guide right here (PDF).
+For more ideas, read this veterinarian-approved guide right here (PDF).

 Foods to Include

 Include rice in your dog’s diet, both during the episode and after it.
-Rice can help your Fido's stomach to settle when it gets upset because it is a a mild food.
+Rice can help your Fido's stomach to settle when it gets upset because it's a mild food item.
 Choose white rice for an upset stomach, and brown rice for your dog’s regular diet because it is higher in nutritional value.

-Lean, poultry meat works best for a dog with upset stomach as a protein source.
+For meat, pick lean poultry meat, which generally works best for a dog with upset stomach as a good protein source.
 The best thing to choose during an episode are cooked chicken breasts, boneless and skinless.
 Turkey can also work.

-Pumpkin and sweet potato should be a part of your dog’s diet both during the episode and after.
+For vegetables, pumpkin and sweet potato are very beneficial for your dog’s diet during the episode and after.
 These vegetables provide a lot of fiber, which can help regulate your dog’s digestive system and help him with intestinal issues.
 Canned pumpkin is probably a better choice when your dog has an upset stomach because it has a low glycemic index, which means that it's absorbed slowly and thus helps with digestion.

 Add a bit of yogurt (one or two tablespoons) to your dog’s diet if he has an upset stomach because it can soothe it.
-In theory, the probiotics in yogurt can also help restore good bacteria in the dog's intestines and keep his GI tract in good shape; however, it's unlikely that there will be enough probiotic cultures to make a difference.
-Instead, you can use probiotic supplements to improve your dog's gut flora.
+Probiotics in yogurt can also help restore good bacteria in the dog's intestines and keep his GI tract in good shape.
+However, it's unlikely that there will be enough probiotic cultures in yogurt to make a difference so instead, you can use probiotic supplements to improve your dog's gut flora.